How to Get Donors for a Nonprofit Organization: 6 Ideas

 4. Use Peer-to-Peer Fundraising to Expand Your Reach

 When nonprofit teams are stretched thin, peer-to-peer fundraising can rise to the occasion.
-It allows you to mobilize those who believe in your mission to raise funds on your behalf using customizable pages, email templates, and social media graphics.
+It allows you to mobilize those who believe in your mission to raise funds on your behalf using customizable pages, email templates, social media graphics.

 These campaigns are effective because people are more likely to give when asked by someone they know and trust.
 For example, a recurring donor might launch a birthday fundraiser, introducing your organization to entirely new eyes.